General Education Courses

 Prerequisite(s): None.

-DI 202: Diversity Issues in Healthcare: (3 credits, theory)
+DI 202: Diversity Issues in Healthcare - 3 credits

-Fall: Face-to-Face
+Spring: Face-to-Face

 This course uses a multi-disciplinary approach to introduce the student to the historical, sociological, anthropological, and cultural resources for understanding the issues of diversity in healthcare in the America experience.
 It introduces the student to the ongoing issues of diversity that continue to be part of the practice of healthcare today.